Nut roast: Ingredients

 Nut roasts are commonly made with any single type or complementary combination of nuts and legumes desired such as walnuts, hazelnuts, Brazil nuts, pecans, cashew nuts, pistachios, chestnuts, sunflower seeds and peanuts and even lentils.
 The nuts may be whole, chopped up, or ground and are typically combined with one or several starches such as breadcrumbs or day-old bread, cooked rice, buckwheat kasha, groats, barley, rye or millet.
 The nuts and the starches are bound together with aromatics such as onions, garlic, or leeks, with fresh vegetable broth or bouillon cubes used and olive oil or butter.
 Seasoning is provided by complementary herbs of the cook's choosing.
 Sautéed mushrooms or truffle shavings or flavored oil, or tomatoes or cheese may be added for extra flavour and variety of texture.
 Vegemite, Marmite, or soy sauce is sometimes used as one of the stocks or what the onions are fried in.
 Some recipes call for a chicken's egg to bind the ingredients together.

 The whole mixture is roasted or baked in a loaf pan or other baking dish until firm or a crust forms, and then served with side dishes.
 Whole nuts may be used as a garnish or decoration for the completed roast.

+Recipes

 The famous Cranks nut roast ingredients were one onion, butter or margarine, nuts, wholemeal bread, vegetable stock or water, yeast extract, mixed herbs, salt and pepper.
+Chef Mary Berry's nut roast recipe contains aubergine, Cheddar, and chestnuts.
+Jamie Oliver's Christmas Cookbook, written by chef Jamie Oliver, contains a nut roast recipe that contains squash, quinoa, chestnuts, and a spiced tomato sauce.
+Chef Justine Pattison's nut roast recipe contains mixed nuts, cashew butter, chestnuts, and cranberries.

 Instant varieties are also available in the UK, Ireland, and other countries, where only added water is needed before baking in an oven.